klai890/klai890/README.md

 # :wave: Welcome to my Profile!
 Hi!
-I am [Karena Lai](https://github.com/klai890), a Computer Science student at UCSB
+I am [Karena Lai](https://github.com/klai890), a Computer Science student at UCSB interested in web development and deep learning.
+Check out my repository for some of my personal projects!

 <br />

 ## :hammer_and_wrench: Fav Tools & Languages